-The EU and its southern Mediterranean neighbours aim to create an area of shared prosperity through industrial cooperation.
+The EU and its southern Mediterranean neighbours aim to create an area of shared prosperity through industrial cooperation

-The UfM experts technical meeting on industrial cooperation coordinates the industrial cooperation and monitors the implementation of the work programme.
+The UfM experts technical meeting on industrial cooperation coordinates the cooperation and monitors the implementation of the work programme.

 The second UfM expert technical meeting took place in Brussels on 13 March 2018.
 The main focus was on the latest developments in EU networks and partnerships policies, the social economy, the renewed EU industrial policy and the Agreements on Conformity Assessment and Acceptance of Industrial Products (ACAAs).
-The following day a specific meeting was organised to further discuss the 2018-2020 draft work programme on industrial cooperation.

 The first UfM expert technical meeting (previously called the Working Party on Euro-Mediterranean industrial cooperation) took place in October 2017 Barcelona, Spain.
 The discussion focused on the new structure of cooperation under the UfM umbrella and the 2018-2020 draft work programme